 The penalties associated with a felony conviction are quite harsh and can include lengthy prison sentences, costly fines, and felony parole.
 If you are convicted of a felony, you can even lose certain personal freedoms, such as the right to vote, the right to work in certain careers, and the right to live in certain places.

 Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a formidable Killeen criminal lawyer with years of experience helping clients like you.
-Our dedicated legal team is on your side, so please do not hesitate to contact us or call us at (254) 220-4225 for more information today.
+Our dedicated legal team is on your side, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.